Tizen Development Workflow

 The Tizen development system has 2 main components:

-Source Code Management (SCM) system consists of 2 parts:
+Source Code Management (SCM) system consists of 2 parts, they are discussed below:

 - Git is a particularly powerful, flexible, and low-overhead version control system that makes collaborative development efficient and robust.
 For more information, see: